 Powered Wheelchair Upholstery

-Powered Wheelchair Wheels/TiresPower base chairs typically use four wheels of the same size, usually 8 to 10 inches in diameter.
+Wheels, usually 8 to 10 inches in diameter, used on power chairs.
 These chairs may have pneumatic, semi-pneumatic, or solid tires.

-An Orthosis which is pre-made in general anatomical sizes, ie. small, medium, and large, and are fitted to the effected limb or spine to control mild neuromuscular and/or musculoskeletal disorders, or for the purpose of evaluating the need for a custom designed orthosis.
+An orthosis which is premade in general anatomical sizes (example:. small, medium, and large) and are fitted to the affected limb or spine to control mild neuromuscular and/or musculoskeletal disorders.
+A prefabricated orthosis may also be used to evaluate the need for a custom designed orthosis.

-The movement of the forearm so that the hand rests palm down on a surface.
+Involves moving your forearm so that your hand rests palm down on a surface.

-Custom designed and/or fitted anatomical devices applied externally to the human body for the purpose of restoring congenital and/or acquired neuromuscular and musculoskeletal dysfunctions of the human body associated with the complete or partial absence of a limb.
+Custom designed and/or fitted anatomical devices applied externally to the human body for the purpose of restoring neuromuscular and musculoskeletal dysfunctions of the human body associated with the complete or partial absence of a limb.

-The practice and science of providing prosthetic rehabilitation engineering services related to the assessment, design, and development of external assistive, supportive, and/or corrective anatomical devices, referred to as prostheses, for the purpose of restoring neuromuscular and musculoskeletal functions of the human body associated with the congenital and/or acquired absence of a limb.
+The practice and science of providing prosthetic rehabilitation engineering services for the purpose of restoring neuromuscular and musculoskeletal functions of the human body associated with the congenital and/or acquired absence of a limb.

-An allied health practitioner specifically trained in providing prosthetic services at the direction of, and in consultation with, a licensed practicing physician.
+A health care professional who is specially trained in providing prosthetic services at the direction of, and in consultation with, a licensed practicing physician.

-Dual micro-switches used for momentary actuation of two functions of an electric powered component with a pulling motion or of multiple functions with multiple switches and components.
+Dual micro-switches used to trigger two functions of an electric powered component.
+Typically uses a pulling motion.

 Push Button Switch Control